Operations Team

 She/ her

-Racheal volunteers on ADN projects, conducting data collection and report writing.
-In addition to assisting with the Symposium on Integrating Disaster Risk Management with Emergency Services and Defence to Reduce Avoidable Disaster Deaths, Racheal has supported ADN’s Special Sessions knowledge-exchange events.
+Racheal is an active volunteer for ADN projects, taking on responsibilities such as data collection and report writing.
+She plays a crucial role in the team that evaluates drowning data collection processes in Low- and Middle-Income Countries.
+Her past involvements include assisting with the Symposium on Integrating Disaster Risk Management with Emergency Services and Defense to Reduce Avoidable Disaster Deaths and contributing to ADN’s Special Sessions knowledge exchange events.

 Ms. Anusha Manahil